More Neglected Insects in Bedfordshire Conference 2018

 John is a biology graduate who was introduced to the Diptera (true flies) by Peter Skidmore when working as a student volunteer at the Leicester Museum in 1967.
 But soon after that he was into the domestic phase of his life, and with a new teaching career as well.
 He 're-booted' in 1979 when he joined the Hoverfly Recording Scheme.
 He moved to the Cranefly Recording Scheme c1998 and so has been involved with craneflies for about twenty years.
 He became co-organiser of the recording scheme in 2002 and also edits 'Craneflies News'.

-We are very grateful to the presenters for not only preparing and delivering such excellent presentations, but for also allowing us to publish these online.
+We are very grateful to the presenters for not only preparing and delivering such excellent presentations,

 Our Honoured Guests